Image: LSE EA

 People who are less committed or knowledgeable might be less likely to perform their duties reliably and carefully, make decisions that don’t align with your goals, and potentially hurt the group’s reputation by appearing unenthusiastic or sharing inaccurate information.

 It could be prudent to screen potential co-organisers (e.g. if you have the capacity, through an application process such as this one by EA Blue) or by making a list of all the requirements you want your co-organiser(s) to have.
 This could include weekly time commitments, level of knowledge of EA, how often you want them to stay in communication with you, etc. It is sometimes better to complete tasks yourself than to delegate to people who aren’t going to do a quality job.

 When you do have a group of organisers, it is worth investing time into ensuring the team works well together.
-See more resources on this in our Leadership section.
+See more resources on this in our running a group section.